jsr606/EUROPROTO/SoundDays_MPlab/build_instructions/README.md

 INSERT IMAGE

-well done! you've assembled your first module :)
+now attach knobs to your potentiometers, and hey: well done! you've assembled your first module :)

 once the module is assembled, we need to upload testcode to the chip to see if everything works.